nxkennedy/nexpose-automate_reports/SQL-QUERIES.md

 # Nexpose SQL Queries

-Collection of helpful Nexpose SQL queries that can be used to extract tailored reports from Nexpose.
+Collection of helpful SQL queries that can be used to extract tailored reports from Nexpose.

 # Table of Contents